Tallinn is definitely one of my favourite cities in Europe.

-Tallinn Old Town is every bit as impressive as Prague – and I’d say even more atmospheric, with a fraction of the number of tourists.
-While it’s currently still something of a hidden gem, people are slowly starting to discover this place.
-Come soon, before everyone else does!
+I think Tallinn is every bit as impressive as Prague – and I’d say even more atmospheric – but with a fraction of the number of tourists.
+It is slowly gaining popularity though, so I recommend visiting soon, before the secret’s fully out!

 Tallinn is located in the north of Estonia, the northernmost of the Baltic States.
 The city lies on the Baltic Sea, just across the Gulf of Finland from Helsinki.